PauloFDO/ParkingManagement/README.md

 All the parking management was being handled by email, which could get quite confusing and many emails could be sent in a normal day, so I decided to do something about it on my own time, it is not fancy but it cover all the scenarios:

+-Azure Single Sign On is fully implemented, a parameter in the web.config turns it on and off, in the original version only my company employees can use it, they do not need to register as the app automatically takes all the company users from Azure so they can simply login using their company login without any extra step, I updated this one to allow for login and registration, with some default users on the seeding.

 -Create as many parking spots as you need

 -Have parking spaces permanently assigned to one person (who has total control over it), or free so anyone can use it